 Additionally, common shareholders are sometimes given what are called preemptive rights.
-In the event the company issues another , these rights give the shareholder the right but not the obligation to purchase as many new shares of the as it would take to maintain his or her proportional ownership in the company.
+In the event the company issues another stock offering, these rights give the shareholder the right but not the obligation to purchase as many new shares of the stock as it would take to maintain his or her proportional ownership in the company.

-Blue-chip Blue chips are usually the of high quality companies with years of strong profit and steady dividend payments.
+They represent the biggest companies in the country.
+They are also some of the safest stocks to invest in.
+Blue chips are usually the stocks of high quality companies with years of strong profit and steady dividend payments.
 They are part of the Dow Jones Industrial Average, including Coca-Cola, and Wal-Mart, and IBM.
-Because of their large size, there is virtually no potential for a high growth rate, so most of the return of these is in the form of dividends.
-You probably not get rich overnight by investing in these , but you sleep better knowing that you won't lose your hard-earned either.represent the biggest companies in the country.
-They are also some of the safest to invest in.
+Because of their large size, there is virtually no potential for a high growth rate, so most of the return of these stocks is in the form of dividends.
+You will probably not get rich overnight by investing in these stocks, but you will sleep better knowing that you won't lose your hard-earned money either.

-Cyclical basis.
-For example, automobiles are classic cyclical .
+Stocks that respond to economic issues on a seasonal or cyclical basis.
+For example, automobiles are classic cyclical stocks.
 When the economy is growing and people are working, car sales do well.
-However, if there are layoffs and uncertainty or high interest rates, people may decide to hold on to their car another year.respond to economic issues on a seasonal or cyclical
+However, if there are layoffs and uncertainty or high interest rates, people may decide to hold on to their car another year.

 Cyclical companies can be found in a range of industries including paper, chemicals, steel, machinery and machine tools, airlines, railroads and railroad equipment.

-Non-Cyclicaldo well in economic downturns, since demand for their products and services continue regardless of the economy.
-Classic examples of non-cyclical are household non-durable goods, such as toothpaste, toilet paper, and cleaning materials.
-When the economy is growing, cyclical tend to lag behind; however, during economic downturns, their steady returns may look attractive.
+These are stocks that do well in economic downturns, since demand for their products and services continue regardless of the economy.
+Classic examples of non-cyclical stocks are household non-durable goods, such as toothpaste, toilet paper, and cleaning materials.
+When the economy is growing, cyclical stocks tend to lag behind; however, during economic downturns, their steady returns may look attractive.

-Growthare shares of companies that are growing rapidly and have the potential of generating higher returns on your investment, but those higher returns come with higher risks.
-For instance, if a growth-oriented company doesn't grow as fast as anticipated, then its price drop as investors become more pessimistic about its future prospects.
+Stocks that are shares of companies that are growing rapidly and have the potential of generating higher returns on your investment, but those higher returns come with higher risks.
+For instance, if a growth-oriented company doesn't grow as fast as anticipated, then its price will drop as investors become more pessimistic about its future prospects.

-One of the advantages of owning growth capital gains, especially long-term gains where the is held for at least one year, are generally taxed at a lower rate than dividends, which are usually taxed as ordinary income.is that
+One of the advantages of owning growth stocks is that capital gains, especially long-term gains where the stock is held for at least one year, are generally taxed at a lower rate than dividends, which are usually taxed as ordinary income.

-Sometimes market capitalization, or cap.
+Sometimes stocks are categorized according to their market capitalization, or market cap.
 Market cap is calculated by multiplying the current share price with the number of shares outstanding or issued by the company.

-Small-capare small companies that have the greatest potential for growth.
-Most of these are growth or speculative stock.
+Stocks from small companies that have the greatest potential for growth.
+Most of these stocks are growth or speculative stock.
 Small-cap companies are valued at less than $1 billion.

-Acategory is not written in stone.
+A stocks category is not written in stone.
 Because of changes in the economy, securities can shift from one category to another.
-For example, a small-cap company can grow way beyond $1 billion market cap and become a mid-cap .
+For example, a small-cap company can grow way beyond $1 billion market cap and become a mid-cap stock.
 However, the reverse could also occur.